richcooper95/crisis/README.md

         aws_access_key_id=...
         aws_secret_access_key=...
         ```
-1. _TODO: Add instructions to initialize the Amplify environment._
+1. Setup the AWS Amplify environment by running `./setup-amplify`.

 ## Run The App

 The following two commands launch a local development instance of the app.
 Use two separate shells or launch the first command in the background.

-1. `flask run`
+1. `flask run` (must be run in the Python venv)
 2. `yarn start`

 The second command should open [http://localhost:3000](http://localhost:3000) in your browser.
 The page will automatically reload if you make edits.
 You will also see any lint errors in the console.